 2 – Off-Road And Dual-Purpose

 The most obvious difference from these types of motorcycles to those that are commonly used on city and country roads is the tires.
-As off road riding is on all kinds of different terrain, you need a bike with tires that can handle the changes in surfaces, surface materials and also be able to ride over small obstacles.
+As off road riding is on all kinds of different terrain, you need a bike with tyres that can handle the changes in surfaces, surface materials and also be able to ride over small obstacles.
 This segment of motorcycling is seeing the most significant increase in sales.
 Whether you want a bike for commuting or getting away for the weekend check out the bikes in this segment.

 3 – Tourers